+ACCEPTABLE USE OF THE SCHOOL'S ICT SYSTEMS AND INTERNET: AGREEMENT FOR STAFF, GOVERNORS, VOLUNTEERS AND VISITORS

-Acceptable use of the school's ICT systems and the internet: agreement for staff, governors, volunteers and visitors Name of staff member/governor/volunteer/visitor: When using the school's ICT systems and accessing the internet in school, or outside school on a work device, I will not: Access, or attempt to access inappropriate material, including but not limited to material of a violent, criminal or pornographic nature Use them in any way which could harm the school's reputation Access social networking sites or chat rooms Use any improper language when communicating online, including in emails or other messaging services Install any unauthorised software Share my password with others or log in to the school's network using someone else's details I will only use the school's ICT systems and access the internet in school, or outside school on a work device, for educational purposes or for the purpose of fulfilling the duties of my role.
-I agree that the school will monitor the websites I visit.
+Name of staff member/governor/volunteer/visitor:

+When using the school's ICT systems and accessing the internet in school, or outside school on a work device (if applicable), I will not:

+- Access, or attempt to access inappropriate material, including but not limited to material of a violent, criminal or pornographic nature (or create, share, link to or send such material) - Use them in any way which could harm the school's reputation - Access social networking sites or chat rooms - Use any improper language when communicating online, including in emails or other messaging services - Install any unauthorised software, or connect unauthorised hardware or devices to the school's network - Share my password with others or log in to the school's network using someone else's details - Take photographs of pupils without checking with teachers first - Share confidential information about the school, its pupils or staff, or other members of the community - Access, modify or share data I'm not authorised to access, modify or share - Promote private businesses, unless that business is directly related to the school

+I will only use the school's ICT systems and access the internet in school, or outside school on a work device, for educational purposes or for the purpose of fulfilling the duties of my role.

+I agree that the school will monitor the websites I visit and my use of the school's ICT facilities and systems.

 I will take all reasonable steps to ensure that work devices are secure and password-protected when using them outside school, and keep all data securely stored in accordance with this policy and the school's data protection policy.

 I will let the designated safeguarding lead (DSL) and ICT manager know if a pupil informs me they have found any material which might upset, distress or harm them or others, and will also do so if I encounter any such material.

 I will always use the school's ICT systems and internet responsibly, and ensure that pupils in my care do so too.

 Signed (staff member/governor/volunteer/visitor): Date:

-Appendix 3: online safety training needs - self-audit for staff
+Appendix 3: online safety training needs - self audit for staff

-Online safety training needs audit Name of staff member/volunteer: Date: Do you know the name of the person who has lead responsibility for online safety in school?
+ONLINE SAFETY TRAINING NEEDS AUDIT Name of staff member/volunteer: Date: Question Yes/No (add comments if necessary) Do you know the name of the person who has lead responsibility for online safety in school?
+Are you aware of the ways pupils can abuse their peers online?
 Do you know what you must do if a pupil approaches you with a concern or issue?
 Are you familiar with the school's acceptable use agreement for staff, volunteers, governors and visitors?
 Are you familiar with the school's acceptable use agreement for pupils and parents?
 Do you regularly change your password for accessing the school's ICT systems?
 Are you familiar with the school's approach to tackling cyber-bullying?
 Are there any areas of online safety in which you would like training/further training?
-Please record them here.